error-try-again/QRGen/README.md

-# QRGen-FullStack
+# QRGen

 ## Summary

 This project aims to automate the setup of a full-stack QR code generation service within rootless, dockerized environments.

     Setup: Two Bash scripts used to orchestrate containers, setup enviornments, and install dependencies.